-The St. Mark’s curriculum, combining best traditional practices with contemporary research in learning theory, provides children with a strong academic preparation in a structured yet flexible setting.
+Combining best traditional practices with contemporary research in learning theory, the St. Mark’s curriculum provides children with a strong academic preparation in a structured yet flexible setting.
 All classes and subjects engage a variety of learning styles and include hands-on and applied learning.
-We have strong phonics-based reading program which is coordinated between the Preschool and Lower School divisions and integrated with the handwriting program of both divisions.

-At the heart of the St. Mark’s Cathedral School’s academic philosophy is the belief that the education of children is a cooperative venture involving a close relationship between teachers and parents, with our children in the center of our concerns and actions.
+At the heart of our academic philosophy is the belief that the education of children is a cooperative venture involving a close relationship between teachers and parents, with our children in the center of our concerns and actions.
 Our task as a school community is to build a strong foundation of academic and social skills while drawing forth the best from each child through faithful and ethical living.
 We encourage our students to become self-motivated, self-confident, and independent thinkers.
 At the same time, we encourage community awareness, service for others, and prayer.